FIFA Mandates Female Coaches on Women’s Football Benches, Sparking Major Debate Over Merit and Equality

 The new regulations are set as follows.
 Every team must have at least two women's staff members on the bench.
 One of those must be either the head or assistant coach, and the rules apply immediately across all women's FIFA competitions.

-The scope of this change is enormous; it applies to both youth and senior tournaments across club and country.
+The scope of this change is enormous; it applies to both youth and senior tournaments at club and country levels.
 It will come into effect during the U17 and U20 World Cups and the FIFA Women's Champions Cup.
 The FIFA Council approved the decision as part of what FIFA describes as a long-term strategy to improve female representation in coaching roles.

 This reflects that, at the 2023 Women's World Cup, only 12 of the 32 head coaches were women.
 Among them was Sarina Wiegman, England manager, who went on to become the only female coach to reach the quarter-final stage of the tournament.
 Though more national sides now have female managers, like Spain.